-An acquired brain injury (or ABI) is damage which occurs to the brain after birth.
+An acquired brain injury (or ABI) is damage which occurs to the brain at any stage of the life span after birth.

 There are many types of acquired brain injury, including: